Thor's Hammers

 Halmstad Hammer

 The original Hammer was found in Halmstad, Sweden.
 The loop is about 1 1/8" in diameter and the heigth of of the Hammer and loop is a bit over 2".
-Crafted in silver and imported from Sweden, the price is $38.
+Crafted in silver and imported from Sweden,

 Grete Hammer

 The original Grete Hammer is rather crudely forged, and may have been made by the wearer rather than a professional jeweler.
 It's about 1 1/2" high with the ring.
-Imported from Sweden, the price is $39.
+Imported from Sweden,

-Without the ring it's $33.
+Without the ring

 Lugnås Hammer

 Lugnås is in Västergötland , Sweden.
 The loop is about 1" in diameter and the height of the Hammer with the loop is about 2 1/8".
 It's a classic Hammer shape decorated with a punched pattern.
 The original Hammer is in the Västergötlands museum.
-Crafted in silver and imported from Sweden, the price is $40.
+Crafted in silver and imported from Sweden,

 Herrestad Hammer

 The original of this Hammer was found in 1729, and is dated to about 1000 A.D.
 It was found while plowing in Herrestad, County of Skåne, Sweden.
 It's about 1 5/8" (1.3") tall without the loop, and 1" wide.
 With the loop it's about 2 1/8" tall.
-The price in silver with a loop is $35, without $27.
-The hole in this Hammer is quite small, and you will need a very fine chain to wear it without a loop.
+The price in silver with a loop is ,without The hole in this Hammer is quite small, and you will need a very fine chain to wear it without a loop.
 Imported from Sweden.

 Vatnsdalur Hammer